 When your email is encrypted end to end, the contents become scrambled into indecipherable text using your recipient’s public key.
 This ensures that nobody except your intended recipient can read the email.
 To decrypt the email, your recipient must use their private key associated with their public key to decode it.
 Even if hackers gained control of the encrypted email, they would not be able to decrypt it unless they had the right private key.

 End-to-end encrypted emails are one the safest ways to transmit sensitive information over the internet.
 Emails that have been encrypted properly not only protect valuable data from being leaked online but also prove the authorship of the sender.
-To start sending end-to-end encrypted emails, sign up for a free Proton Mail account.
+To start sending end-to-end encrypted emails, sign up for a free Proton Mail account(new window).

 There are a few reasons why email encryption is not widely used.
 Firstly, end-to-end encryption can be difficult to implement, especially in a way that is easy to use.
 Secondly, most email providers pay for your free email account by displaying targeted ads to you or scanning your emails and selling your information to advertisers.
 Since encryption makes all of your emails unreadable, some email providers are unwilling to switch to end-to-end encryption as they will no longer be able to read your emails and profile you.